 Symptoms of a tongue or lip tie may occur in both mother and baby.
 Some symptoms that a baby may be tongue or lip-tied include one or more of the following, although some of these symptoms may not necessarily be related to a lip or tongue restriction.
 We will work with you, your pediatrician, and your lactation consultant to formulate an appropriate plan of care that is unique to your baby.

 Promotion of safe and appropriate surgery continues to be at the forefront of our philosophy.
-In light of this, Dr. Virts continues to seek training in this area and recently completed a 15 hour continuing education course presented by the Academy of Laser Dentistry.
-As the tongue and lip tie laser procedure evolves within our practice, we continue to refine our policies surrounding the service.
+In light of this, Dr. Virts has undergone extensive training in the use of laser and tongue ties, and continues to stay current with treatment modalities and options for care.
+As the CO2 laser tongue and lip tie procedure evolves within our practice, we continue to refine our policies surrounding the service.
 These policies allow our practice to offer the highest quality of care possible to this vulnerable population and permit conservative, safe surgery after all other non-surgical treatment modalities have been exhausted.

 We will make every effort to see your baby for a consultation as soon as possible.
 Unless a documented urgency exists and is relayed to us by one of the aforementioned medical providers, the consultation and treatment are usually planned for separate days.
 However, if we determine that the procedure is necessary, we schedule this as soon as possible after the consultation.
 An office visit at no charge is scheduled for one week and again at three months post-operatively to evaluate healing.

-We have found that in our practice, parents prefer to accompany their children for dental treatment, and we have extended this to the tongue and lip tie service.
-You are always invited to be present in the operatory for care.
-This allows for full, open communication between the parents, doctor, and support staff, and allows you to be in total control of your baby’s treatment.
+You are always invited to be present in the private room during treatment.
+This allows for full, open communication between you and our team.
 We encourage both parents to be present during both the consultation appointment and the actual procedure.
 If another parent is unable to come to the appointments, we ask that a second adult accompany you and your baby.

 The short procedure is done on a pillow in the parent’s lap, in one of our private rooms.
 Everyone in the room, including your baby, will wear protective glasses.
-Because a laser is used, bleeding during the procedure will either not occur at all, or be very minimal.
+Because a CO2 laser is used, bleeding during the procedure will either not occur at all, or be very minimal.
 No stitches are placed.
-After the procedure is completed, we encourage you to feed your baby immediately while remaining in the private operatory.
-You will be given a great deal of time afterwards to nurse your baby.
-We have a “Boppy” nursing pillow for those parents who would like to use it.
+You will be given a great deal of time immediately afterwards to privately feed your baby.
+We keep nursing pillows and a stocked changing table for your use as well.

 We will educate your family on the necessary daily massaging stretches to perform in the area(s) for approximately four weeks following surgery.
 We will demonstrate these exercises to you and make sure you feel comfortable doing them with your baby prior to leaving our office.
 For your baby’s comfort, we suggest that you begin the stretches 24 hours after surgery.
 These stretches should continue five times a day for the first three weeks, and then tapering day by day during the fourth week.
 Please be gentle with your baby while he or she heals.
 Minor bleeding during the stretches, especially at first, is normal.